 Along with reading, watching English movies can boost your vocabulary to a great extent since they introduce you to a ton of new words.
 Immerse yourself into the world of GRE-style words.
 Start using these words in your daily communication and flaunt your vocabulary in front of your friends.
 Non-English speakers usually think in their native language, you need to start thinking in English.
 Start with initially translating thoughts from your native language to English, it might take a lot of efforts but as you improve over time, you’ll see the magic!

 The Reading Comprehension (RC) part is usually the toughest section to answer in the GRE.
+If you really want to know how to crack GRE verbal, you must make a stronghold in the reading comprehension session.
 However, learning a few right strategies can help you ace the RC section easily.
 Practice is a key factor to crack the RC section.
 The GRE asks passages of different types – long, short, argumentative and descriptive and you need to adapt a different strategy for each of these types.
 Engage into active reading – extract essential information from the passage, capture new words and focus on the main points of the passage such as the opening or the conclusion.
 This well help you get the gist of the passage and answer questions such as what the author wants to say, the tone of the passage, why certain things have been mentioned in the passage, what can be inferred from the argument etc.